Kablooey- Lighting is Fun!

 But I thought, what the heck, let’s go for it and see what happens.
 The results kind of astounded me.
 Without changing any part of the game aside from the color filter overlay and the backgrounds, I got some amazing results:

 I couldn’t believe how the sprites and images were able to blend in so well with the color filters.
 There are still some drawbacks to this method of lighting…I can’t implement a nighttime mode, because I would need to retexture the buildings with lights.
 Because the filter would have a “dark” tone to it, the lights on the buildings would blend into the darkness.
 I could have a light overlay over the filter, but then we’d have overlapping issues, and it’s just too difficult and unnecessary.
+Additionally, incorporating advanced features like a casino virement instantané option in the user interface adds another layer of complexity.
 The other downside is that I can’t do a smooth transition from one time frame into another, so I’m going to have to get tricky in transitioning to the next scene.

 But those are minor issues.
 While I’m not exactly placing lights all over the scene like Vivid Conceptions, this new method of filter lighting brings back a whole new joy into my game making.
 Weird, sure, but I don’t care. :mrgreen: